GGP1/kure/README.md

 ### Import/Export

-`kure import` reads other managers CSV files and stores the entries encrypting them with the master password previously passed.
+`kure import` reads other managers' CSV files and stores the entries encrypting them with the master password previously passed.

 `kure export` takes Kure's entries and formats them depending on the manager selected to generate a CSV file.